Russian Roulette (Rihanna song): Background and synopsis

 The music video for "Russian Roulette" was directed by Rihanna's frequent collaborator Anthony Mandler, who directed Rihanna's previous videos for "Take a Bow", "Disturbia", "Rehab" and "Wait Your Turn".
+It was filmed in two days on October 3-4, 2009 in New York.
 In November 2009, Rihanna appeared on "TV total" in Germany to talk about her new album and preview 30 seconds of the video for the song.
 Mandler spoke to MTV News, stating "I think that with this song and the meaning of this song and how loaded it all is, no pun intended, how much imagery and perhaps symbolism that is loaded in this song, the only way to do it was to do something that was visually challenging".
 The music video for the song premiered on ABC's 20/20 on November 13, 2009.

 The music video opens with shots of Rihanna hooded, lying on the floor of a gas chamber.
 Three men, dressed in black uniforms and wearing dark round glasses circulate the singer, attempting to extort information from her.
 The scene then moves to a dimly lit room in which Rihanna sits at a table with her love interest (played by American actor Jesse Williams) opposite.
 On the table between them lies a silver revolver in which, throughout the video, they take it turns holding to their heads.
 Other scenes include Rihanna in woodland at night standing in the middle of a highway before a car speeds towards her, quickly cutting to another scene, giving the impression she is run over.
 Elements of blood and tears and vehicular assault dominate the video.
 In the final scenes, Rihanna is shown underwater, floating while being fired at; one bullet is visually seen cutting her throat.
 The video ends with her lover committing suicide with the revolver placed between them.